beta5553/Mouse_Robot/README.md

 # Mouse_Robot
+MEOWS:

-This JavaFx Project will keep your PC session active by moving your mouse (+1px-1px) with a configurable time cicle, it comes with a very handy user interface that allows you to go from extended mode (with more info) to compact mode (basic controls).
-I decided to create this software to avoid my computer to log off every 5M.
-(As per the company i work for).
+This JavaFx Project will keep your PC session active by moving your mouse (+1px-1px), it comes with a very easy to use user interface.
+I decided to create this software to avoid my computer to log off every 5M, as defined by the company i work for.
+Having your system auto blocked every 5-10 can be a pain.

 Feel free to download this code or add anything that you think could improve this software.

-Thanks.
-Israel M.
+JavaFX / CSS